sagerpascal/rl-bootcamp-hackathon/docs/presentation-rl-bootcamp.md

 ### Algorithm
 - **DQN**: Very sample efficient but less stable, reached a pretty high avgerage score
 - **PPO**: Very stable, took longer to win the game
-- **A2C**: The proof that Policy Optimization can also win the game fast (with a little luck)
+- **A2C**: The proof that Policy Optimization can also win fast (with a little luck)

 ### Next Steps
-- Finish DDPG and win Lunar-Landing continous
+- Finish DDPG and win Lunar-Landing with continous action space
-- Cleanup Code
+- Cleanup code
 - Run sweeps
 - ...